 House and worked in constituent services as a Congressional intern.
 Neighborhood leaders, including former state Rep. Nancy Lusk and former Overland Park City Councilmember Jay Lehnertz, proudly endorse me.

 It would be my honor to continue to serve you and our neighborhoods on the Overland Park City Council.
 Please contact me at (913) 660-4727 or with any questions.
 I’d appreciate your vote in the November 2nd election.
 Early voting begins on October 23.

 COMMITED TO OUR COMMUNITY

-Member of Shawnee Mission UU Church Board of Trustees and the Alumni Network Advisory Board for the Youth Volunteer Corps.
+Former member of the the Shawnee Mission UU Church Board of Trustees and the Alumni Network Advisory Board for the Youth Volunteer Corps.